mjschultz/django-tastefulpy/docs/resources.rst

 ================

 Using class-based resources make it easier to extend/modify the code to meet your needs.
-APIs are rarely a one-size-fits-all problem space, so Tastypie tries to get the fundamentals right and provide you with enough hooks to customize things to work your way.
+APIs are rarely a one-size-fits-all problem space, so Tastefulpy tries to get the fundamentals right and provide you with enough hooks to customize things to work your way.

 As is standard, this raises potential problems for thread-safety.
-Tastypie has been designed to minimize the possibility of data "leaking" between threads.
+Tastefulpy has been designed to minimize the possibility of data "leaking" between threads.
 This does however sometimes introduce some small complexities & you should be careful not to store state on the instances if you're going to be using the